Tuesday, September 2, 2014

 Bone-crushing debt is actually a generous gift of “credit.”

-Soldiers wiped out by their own troops are caught in “friendly fire.”
+Soldiers killed by their own troops are victims of “friendly fire.”

 That last one really fractures me.
 I mean the only thing missing from such a grotesque bit of re-branding is a smiley face on the body bag.